magdamakarewicz/person-management-system/dictionary-service/README.md

 ## Unit and Integration Tests

 The application includes comprehensive unit and integration tests to ensure functionality and stability.
 These tests are executed during the build process.

+## API Documentation

+The API documentation for the Dictionary Service, created using OpenAPI, can be accessed at http://localhost:8082/swagger-ui/index.html.
+This documentation provides a detailed overview of all available endpoints, their parameters, and responses, enabling easy exploration and testing of the API.